AuReMe/metage2metabo/docs/tutorial.rst

 It is possible to consider a host in addition to the microbiota for the ``workflow``, ``cscope`` and ``mincom`` commands. **What does it change?**

 First note that adding the host in the SBML repository will enable you to get the individual scope for the host.
 Another solution is to directly use ``menescope`` from the `MeneTools
-<https://github.com/cfrioux/MeneTools>`_ `Python package <https://pypi.org/project/MeneTools/>`_ on which m2m relies, and that can be used as a standalone tool.
+<https://github.com/cfrioux/MeneTools>`_ `Python package <https://pypi.org/project/MeneTools/>`__ on which m2m relies, and that can be used as a standalone tool.

 Then back to the effect of the host in the other commands.

 * For ``cscope`` and ``addedvalue``, the host metabolism will be taken into account.
 That is to say that it will be considered as a member of the community.
 Among the newly producible targets, some will be exclusive to the host metabolism.
-This is not displayed in the standard output of the software but can be retrieved in the json file output under the `'comhost_scope'`key of the dictionary.
+This is not displayed in the standard output of the software but can be retrieved in the json file output under the `"comhost_scope"` key of the dictionary.

 * For ``mincom``, the host will always be considered in the community.
 This means that the selected bacteria need to be associated to the host in order to ensure the producibility of all the targets.
 Therefore, if the minimal community computed for 10 targets is of 3 bacteria and that a host was provided, it means that the host + these three bacteria can produce the 10 targets.

 More generally, for more information and analysis on the usage of hosts in addition to the microbiota, we refer the interested user to the `Miscoto
-<https://github.com/cfrioux/miscoto>`_ `Python package <https://pypi.org/project/Miscoto/>`_, on which m2m relies.
+<https://github.com/cfrioux/miscoto>`_ `Python package <https://pypi.org/project/Miscoto/>`__, on which m2m relies.
 Miscoto can be used as a standalone package for such analyses, with additional options, such as the identification of putative exchanges among the minimal communities.